LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 {{< postbadges >}}
 {{< badge style="black" title="License" value="CC By-NC" >}}

 RL is everywhere these days when people talk about LLMs.
 However, the challenge arises in how we design an appropriate reward model for evaluating task completions in languages (e.g., English, code, even math).
 This post walks through the existing practices of LLM reward modeling, including what’s working, what’s not, and why.
-It then takes a step back to ask whether today’s reward models really make sense, and explores where the design of next-generation LLM rewards might be heading.
+It then takes a step back to ask whether today’s LLM reward models really make sense, and explores where the design should be heading.

 ## Human Languages